adamschmideg/toki-pona/basic-english.md

  - before
  - between
  - by
- - down
+ - down: anpa
- - from
+ - from: tan
- - in
+ - in: lon
  - off
- - on
+ - on: lon
  - over
  - through
- - to
+ - to: tawa
  - under
  - up
- - with
+ - with: kepeken
  - as
  - for
  - of
  - till
  - than
- - a
+ - a: -
- - the
+ - the: -
- - all
+ - all: ale
  - any
- - every
+ - every: ale
- - little
+ - little: lili
- - much
+ - much: ale
- - no
+ - no: ala
  - other
  - some
  - such
  - that
- - this
+ - this: ni
- - I
+ - I: mi
- - he
+ - he: sina
- - you
+ - you: sina
- - who
+ - who: jan seme
  - and
  - because
  - but